AsahiLinux/docs/README.md

-## Asahi Linux documentation repository
+# Asahi Linux documentation repository

-This repo used to be a dummy placeholder to host the [documentation wiki](https://github.com/asahilinux/docs/wiki).
-It is now being converted into mkdocs.
+This is the [Asahi Linux documentation](https://asahilinux.org/docs/) repository.

+## Usage

+This is made with [MkDocs](https://www.mkdocs.org/).
+Run `make build` to build the site, or `make test` to spin up a local webserver for review.
+The website is rebuilt by the CI on every commit and served via GitHub Pages.